Choklate: Seattle's Soulful Powerhouse Blending Jazz, R&B, and Hip-Hop on Stages Coast to Coast

 What message or feeling do you hope listeners take away from your music?

-Something to hold onto...something to get you to the next moment, or just beyond the anxiety or sadness...just something that maybe can take a lil bit of the edge off and remind folks who tf they really are.
-I wrote these songs that you'll start to hear and see soon cause I needed to hear them while trying to execute a new record a lot of other life happenings simultaneously and then boom...the record was done.
-I just hope it gets folks through like it got me through.
+I wrote these songs that you'll start to hear and see soon because I needed to hear them while trying to execute a new record and a lot of other life happenings simultaneously.
+And then boom... the record was done.
+So I just hope it gets folks through, like it got me through.

 As someone who has worked with many renowned artists, what advice would you give to emerging musicians trying to find their own voice in a crowded industry?